Is Blood Mixture Or Pure Substance

 Types of Mixture

 Since blood is a mixture, we can further classify it as either a homogeneous or heterogeneous mixture.
-Blood appears uniform when viewed with the naked eye, which might suggest that it is a homogeneous mixture.
-However, upon closer inspection under a microscope, it is clear that blood is not uniform throughout.
-The cellular components (red blood cells, white blood cells, and platelets) are suspended in the plasma, and these components are visible as distinct entities.
+Even so, blood appears uniform when viewed with the naked eye, which might suggest that it is a homogeneous mixture.
+On the flip side, upon closer inspection under a microscope, it is clear that blood is not uniform throughout.
+The cellular components (red blood cells, white blood cells, and platelets) are suspended in the plasma, and these components are visible as distinct entities Simple as that..

 Implications of Blood Being a Mixture